stgm/scientific-programming-1/41 Statistics/40  TestingHypotheses/10 TestingHypotheses.md

       * Assign the same error as in the original data to the uncertainty of the random chosen average length in each category.
 For example, 2 cm in income category 5.

-   2. Fit a function of the form f(x) = ax+b and determine the slope (a).
+   2. Fit a function of the form f(x) = ax+b and determine the slope (a) for the data-set created in 1.

-   3. Repeat the above mentioned a large number of times (10000 times for example) and remember for each of the data-sets what the slope was.
+   3. Repeat the above steps a large number of times (10000 times for example) and remember for each of the data sets what the slope was.
 Keep track of what fraction of the simulated data sets (coincidentally) had a slope equal (or greater than) that of the original data set (see assignment 4).

    4. Create a graph (histogram, see below) of all slopes and clearly display the values you've found in the data and the corresponding p-value.